Stop Searching. Start Trusting.

 by awslabs

-Enables AI assistants to interact with AWS DocumentDB databases by providing tools for connection management, database/collection operations, document CRUD, aggregation, schema analysis, and query planning.
+Enables AI assistants to interact with AWS DocumentDB databases, providing tools for connection management, database/collection operations, document querying, aggregation pipelines, query planning, and schema analysis.
+It acts as a bridge for safe and efficient database operations through the Model Context Protocol (MCP).

 Setup Requirements

-• ⚠️Requires Python 3.10+ and 'uv' package manager for installation and local development.
+• ⚠️Requires the `uv` Python package manager for installation (`uvx` command in examples).

 100